-According to World Health Organization (WHO) data, COVID-19 has infected more than 200 countries across the world with infection rate more than 7 million and 400,000 over deaths.
+According to World Health Organization (WHO) data, COVID-19 has infected more than 200 countries across the world with infection rate more than 120 million and over 2 million deaths.

 In view of this, Executive College will be providing general guidance for mitigation that is urgently needed against COVID-19 which has been deemed by WHO to be a Public Health Emergency of International Concern.

 This general guidance applies to Executive College (EC) staff and students as well as visitors who enter the college premises.
 This guidance will be enforced at all time during movement control order period and will be updated/revised if deemed necessary by the task force team or the management of EC.
 Staff/students/visitors must comply with all safety and health guidelines or Standard Operating Procedures (SOPs).